TonyBUK/AoC/README.md

 The Python version targetted is in the 3.x range.
 The aim isn't to constantly refresh to the latest and greatest, but acknowledgement that the fragmentation issues with Python versions utterly pales to that of C/C++ compiler versions (see below).
 If anyone does find compatability issues with my Python code and some widely used variant of Python 3.X, I'd be happy to take a look to try and resolve it.
 For example, how's MicroPython compatability?

+Also as a trigger warning, I *despise* Python's indentation scoping rule, so get used to seeing "#end" all over the place to make me at least think it bookends scope.
+Also my background is more procedural programming than object orientation, so my code will reflect that (my day job is typically embedded C).
+Typically I only use classes to encapsulate a thing, especially if I think it would benefit from RAII/resource ownership, but my go-to isn't make all things classes.

 **General comments on C/C++**

 For better or worse, the standards of each language I'm targetting are C '89/'90 and C++ '98.
 The main reason is this gives the greatest portability for anyone who wants to build the code.
 My day job primarily involves writing low level C code for embedded platforms using certified compilers, this typically forces me to the oldest standard of the compiler due to the prohibitive cost of certifying compilers for various uses.
 Part of the aim of these solutions is to provide portable solutions with minimal dependencies, and unfortunately that typically means some newer language features are off limits.

 If a more recent version of the language provides a significantly better solution, I may provide that as well, however if it just means I can't use auto (actually painful for iterators), or prevents me from scoping variables to their actual usage, then that's something I can live with, since if someone does wish to "upgrade" the C/C++ version, it's a relatively trivial process to do so.

+And again, trigger warning time, I like my braces to line up horizontally, meaning, I always put my open braces on the next line, meaning you'll *never* see:

+        if (am I a bad person) {
+            Yes!
+        }

+But you will see:

+        if (am I being deliberately provocative
+        {
+            Who knows!
+        }

+Plus unless it's a hyper specific case, such as a whole bunch of return tests or something of that ilk, I always use braces, even if it's only to guard a single line of code.
+I'm not a fan of potential ambiguity for the sake of terseness.